oracle-livelabs/apex/object-storage-workflow/create-autonomous/create-autonomous.md

     ![New Schema](images/new-schema-2.png " ")

-3. Enter new workspace credentials
+3. Enter new workspace credentials.

-    >**Note: This step involves creating a workspace to serve as a container for the applications, as well as a database user that will serve as the administrator for this new workspace.**
+    >**Note: This step involves creating a workspace to serve as a container for the application, as well as a database user that will serve as the administrator for this new workspace.**

     ![Enter Workspace Credentials](images/workspace-credentials.png " ")

-4. Click on the link to log out of the admin workspace
+4. Click on the link to log out of the admin workspace.

     ![Logout Admin Workspace](images/logout-workspace.png " ")